Why we want to tour Duong Lam ancient village

 Duong Lam was also known as the homeland of two kings : Ngo Quyen and Phung Hung.
 After lunch, we biked to see those temples.
 On the way, we passed green paddy fields, fresh veggie field such as corns, kohlrabi , broccoli and salad, duck farms and didn’t forget to take a plenty of photos.
 Our first stop is Phung Hung temple.
 Phung Hung who was famous for helping villages kill tiger and honored as royal highest.
 After a short visit, we moved to Ngo Quyen Temple.
 Ngo Quyen who soundly defeated the Chinese at the famous Battle of Bạch Đằng River north of modern Haiphong and ended 1,000 years of Chinese domination dating back to 111 BC under the Han Dynasty.
 We didn’t forget to put some money in the donation box to pray for a good luck.

 On the way back, we stopped at a church inside Mong Phu hamlet, like many those seen in many regions of Vietnam.
 A man who lives in the house next door opened the gate and welcomed us to the church.
 A Vietnamese parish priest designed and hired carpenters of other villages to build this church in 1953.
 Most of the Christians in the village contributed time and effort to build this church.
 During the French colonial period, there were about 100 households of believers.
 Today, many followers still go to the church every Wednesday to attend the service.
 The soaring bell tower serves as a landmark of the village.
-We said goodbye to him and didn’t forget to give him a tip for his friendliness and enthusiasm.
+We said goodbye to him and didn’t forget to leave some donation for his friendliness and enthusiasm.

 Should we come back Duong Lam ancient village again?